 Wiring Test.
 [Editor] Test continuity in the two sensor wires from the connector behind the panel to the sensor connector on the rear axle using a continuity tester and a long wire.
 Test ground at the panel and the sensor in the Brown or Brown/White wire by using a continuity tester at both the sensor connector and the panel.
 If ground is bad, look for corrosion at the left A-post body ground plane.
 Needless to say, the Volvo OEM wiring diagram manual helps considerably in locating these wires.

-Sensor Wiring Repair.
-[Chris McCarthy] Volvo sells replacements for the rear sensor connectors that become corroded: Volvo p/n 3523813.
+Sensor Connector Repair.
+[Chris McCarthy] Volvo sells both the wiring harness (p/n 3523912) and replacements for rear sensor connectors that become corroded: Volvo p/n 3523813.
 You will need

-to purchase two of these.
+to purchase two of these connectors.
 The plastic part of the harness pops open,

 and it will be come immediately apparent that the two sensor wires have

 the same termination as the replacements.
 Put the new wires into place,

 and just snap the connector back together.
 When routing the wires, you